lxvm/AutoBZ.jl/docs/src/pages/app/self_energy.md

 # Self energies

-This section of the documentation explains how scalar and matrix-valued self energy data are formatted, loaded, and evaluated
+This section of the documentation explains how scalar and matrix-valued self energy data are formatted, loaded, and evaluated.
+Self energies are interpolated efficiently during the evaluation of the Green's function using a fast-to-evaluate polynomial or rational representation of input data.

 ## IO